 In early 2007, Anne Arundel County Circuit Court will give lawyers a trial shot at electronic filing.
 The two-year pilot project will start with only civil non-family cases but will expand to cover all cases.
 Participation in the e-filing pilot is mandatory.
-Participating lawyers will have a choice of either subscribing to a LexisNexis’ fee-based e-filling service or using a public access terminal at the court clerk’s office.
-The Court of Appeals has approved the plan and hopes it can serve as a model for the rest of the state in the future.
+Lawyers taking part will have a choice of either subscribing to a LexisNexis’ fee-based e-filling service or using a public access terminal at the court clerk’s office.
+The Court of Appeals has approved the plan and hopes it can serve as a model for the rest of the state.

-I have no idea where I am on e-filing.
-I struggled with it when the U.S. District Court of Maryland went to e-filing because I was using my AOL account instead of my Miller & Zois email and AOL viewed the District Court email as spam for some reason.
-No harm, no foul but it scared me half to death when I found filings in my spam folder.
-But in any event, can see the future and it is clearly going to be e-filing.
+I do not know where I stand on e-filing.
+I struggled with it when the U.S. District Court of Maryland went to e-filing because I used my AOL account instead of my Miller & Zois email.
+AOL viewed the District Court email as spam.
+No harm, no foul, but it scared me half to death when I found filings in my spam folder.
+But I see e-filing as the future.

 2019 Update: Time moves on.
 E-filing has not caught on everywhere but 83% of Maryland uses e-filing now: Allegany, Anne Arundel, Calvert, Caroline, Carroll, Cecil, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Queen Anne’s, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester counties.